O1ahmad/ansible-role-kafka/README.md

 These files are located in a config directory, based on the location set for `kafka_home`.

-For additional details and to get an idea how each config should look, reference Elastic's official [configuration](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html) documentation.
+For additional details and to get an idea how each config should look, reference Kafka's official [configuration](https://kafka.apache.org/documentation/#configuration) documentation.

 _The following variables can be customized to manage the location and content of these configuration files:_